ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 | Virtual Volumes | Yes | No |
 {: row-headers}
 {: class="comparison-table"}
-{: caption="Table 1 - NFS Protocol VMware&reg; feature support matrix." caption-side="top"}
+{: caption="NFS Protocol VMware&reg; feature support matrix." caption-side="bottom"}
 {: summary="This table has row and column headers.
 The row headers identify the vSphere features.
 The column headers identify the NSF version.
 To see whether a feature is enabled navigate to the row of the feature, and look at the column that is associated with the NFS version that you use."}

 *Source - [VMware&reg; - NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/6.0/vsphere-60-guide-archive.zip){: external}*.